akhil0001/simple-state-machine/README.md

  🚧**Note: Work is in progress to improve test coverage and documentation**🚧

-- Simple State Machine, is a typescript library that aims to make coding state machines simple, type-safe and fun.
+- Simple State Machine is a typescript library that aims to make coding state machines simple, type-safe and fun.
 - If you are new to state machines, I would recommend to go through [statecharts.dev](https://statecharts.dev/what-is-a-state-machine.html).
 Its an amazing design pattern that helps developer to think about UI State problems with a new mental model.

 ## Packages